Series · ML Math Derivations · Chapter 13

 Derive the EM algorithm from Jensen's inequality and the ELBO, prove its monotone-ascent guarantee, and apply it to Gaussian Mixture Models with full E-step / M-step formulas, model selection via BIC/AIC, and the K-means correspondence.

-When data carries hidden structure – a cluster label you never observed, a missing feature, a topic you cannot directly see – maximum likelihood becomes painful.
-The log of a sum has no closed form, and gradient methods get tangled in the latent variables.
+When data has hidden structure — like an unobserved cluster label, a missing feature, or an unseen topic — maximum likelihood becomes challenging.
+The log of a sum has no closed form, and gradient methods get entangled with the latent variables.
 The EM algorithm sidesteps the difficulty with a deceptively simple idea: alternate between guessing the hidden variables under a posterior (E-step) and fitting the parameters as if those guesses were true (M-step).
 Each iteration is mathematically guaranteed to push the likelihood up.
-This post derives EM from first principles, proves the monotone-ascent property via Jensen’s inequality, and works through its most famous application: Gaussian Mixture Models (GMM) – the soft, elliptical generalisation of K-means.
+This post derives EM from first principles, proves the monotone-ascent property using Jensen’s inequality, and explores its most famous application: Gaussian Mixture Models (GMM) — the soft, elliptical generalization of K-means.

 • Why latent variables make MLE hard (the log-of-a-sum problem)